decipher2k/Hermetics-Decoder/README.md

 To decipher the complete text in a whole and not chapterwise, a 2MB context window of the AI is required.<br>
 <br>
 Toned-down version.<br>
-If you are bored and don't know hat to do, you could for instance try to change the prompt so it uses 7 iterations in an inner loop and 3 iterations in an outer loop, applying the new insights about archetypes from the inner loop to the original text.<br>
+If you are bored and don't know hat to do, you could for instance try to change the prompt so it uses 7 iterations in an inner loop and 3 iterations in an outer loop, applying the new insights about archetypes from the inner loop to the original text in each outer iteration.<br>
 Modify the prompt and compare results.
 Instruct the AI to track iterations and modifications of archetypes per iteration for deeper insights.<br><br>

 Mixed language (english/german) - I'm language-agnostic and can't always remember which language I've written in.<br>